Lucerne Festival: Summer Festival

 The largest festival is the Summer Festival taking place in August and September and featuring over 100 events.
-The core of the festival are around 30 symphony concerts featuring the world’s best orchestras, conductors and soloists.
+The core of the festival are around 30 symphony concerts featuring the world's best orchestras, conductors and soloists.
 Since 2003 it has been launched by the Lucerne Festival Orchestra.
 International stars are invited to be "artistes étoiles" and "composers-in-residence".

 The Summer Festival is organized around an annual theme; recent topics have been "Identity", "Childhood" and "Power".
 The theme of the 2021 Summer Festival is "crazy".

-The 2025 Summer Festival, themed Open End, will be the last under the direction of Director Michael Haefliger.
+The 2025 Summer Festival, themed Open End, will be the last under the direction of director Michael Haefliger.
 The event will also mark the first appearance of the Ark Nova, an inflatable mobile concert hall, in Europe.

 Fall Festival

-The inaugural Lucerne Festival Forward took place from 19 to 21 November 2021.
-Both artistically and programmatically, it was defined by members of the Lucerne Festival Contemporary Orchestra (LFCO).
-The Festival moreover actively involved the public in the planning process through its digital communication channels.
-This newly conceived Festival orchestra for the music of our time is composed of members of the international Academy network.
-The KKL Luzern serves as the Festival headquarters, but “Lucerne Festival Forward!” performed throughout the city, involving all age groups, and offered unusual concert formats and integrated new technologies.
+The inaugural Lucerne Festival Foward took place from 19 to 21 November 2021.
+The festival's artistic program was shaped by the members of the Lucerne Festival Contemporary Orchestra (LFCO).
+Through it's digital communication channels, the festivals also invited the public to participate in the planning process.

+The newly established orchestra, dedicated to contemporary music, consists of musicians from the international Lucerne Festival Academy network.
+Although the KKL Luzerne served as the festival's headquaters, Lucerne Festivals Foward events took place at venues throughout the city.
+The program welcomed audiences of all ages and featured unconventional concert formats, along with the use of new technologies.

 Spring Festival

-Starting in 2022, the Lucerne Festival Orchestra will open the Festival year annually on the weekend before Easter, under the direction of its music director Riccardo Chailly.
-A Mendelssohn Festival is planned for the first two years, coupling all of the composer's symphonies with music by his contemporaries Wagner, Schubert, and Berlioz, as well as his role model Johann Sebastian Bach.
+Starting in 2022, the Lucerne Festival Orchestra will open the Festival year annually on the weekend before Easter, under the direction of its music director, Riccardo Chailly.
+A Mendelssohn Festival is planned for the first two years, coupling all of the composer's symphonies with music by his contemporaries, such as Wagner, Schubert, and Berlioz, as well as his role model Johann Sebastian Bach.

 Piano Fest

 Following the huge success of his Beethoven cycle at Lucerne Festival, pianist Igor Levit curated the Piano Fest every May from 2023 to 2025.
 He performed himself, invited pianist friends and ensembles, and built bridges to other genres such as jazz and rap.
+Starting in May 2026, the new Lucerne Festival Pulse will take place for the first time, curated by the Icelandic pianist Víkingur Ólafsson.